El Puente (coalition): Action against asthma in Brooklyn New York

-According to the American Journal of Public Health, asthma has become a label increasingly associated with latinx groups.
-Williamsburg and Greenpoint, Brooklyn, New York is a predominantly latinx that live with hazardous air quality and conditions that cause these high rates of asthma.
+According to the American Journal of Public Health, asthma has become a label increasingly associated with latino groups.
+Williamsburg and Greenpoint, Brooklyn, New York is a predominantly latino that live with hazardous air quality and conditions that cause these high rates of asthma.
 In this town in New York, one of the primary causes of the air pollution is from waste transfer stations.
-El Puente initiative is to take action against these harmful air pollutants by conducting citizen science within their community, otherwise known as community-based participatory research (CBPR).
+El Puente's initiative is to take action against these harmful air pollutants by conducting citizen science within their community, otherwise known as community-based participatory research (CBPR).
 They have partnered with Centro Internacional de Epidemiología Tropical (CIET), an international organization whose purpose is to help community voices be heard.
 CIET helped El Puente create and administer surveys throughout the community to so they could properly collect data on the community and their health in relation with the pollution and air quality in the area.